KOLE: History

 UNO Broadcasting of Joliet, Illinois, acquired KKMY and KOLE in 1988 from Center Group.
 In 1989, KOLE dropped adult contemporary for an adult standards format of "memory music" as well as local sports coverage; the main offices had relocated to Beaumont, though at least one member of the air staff, Lee Gower, worked out of the Port Arthur studio, which was commented to be dusty and featured several holes in the floor.
 This changed in 1991, when studios for both stations moved to a new facility in Beaumont.

 Uno Broadcasting was forced into involuntary bankruptcy in 1994 after its owner—Robert Tezak, the one-time owner of the card game Uno—fell into financial trouble as a result of an unrelated court case.
 In 1987, he was alleged to have ordered the arson of a bowling alley he owned in order to collect insurance payments.
 While awaiting trial in that case, he was arrested for intimidating a witness—his former wife—by sending her a death threat.
 When a court ordered him to put aside $400,000 in restitution after being convicted in March 1994, he filed bankruptcy for himself, his wife, and three businesses, one of them UNO Broadcasting.
 The filings were made in large part to try and regain control of the radio stations, which had been placed in court-appointed receivership.
 Two years later, as part of the purchase of the pair by GulfStar Broadcasting (a division of Capstar, the broadcasting company founded by Tom Hicks), the license for KOLE was assigned to Citygate Media, a part of Voice in the Wilderness Broadcasting, for $80,000; the receiver had permitted GulfStar to designate an assignee for KOLE.
 Voice in the Wilderness operated KOLE with a Christian radio format.

 Birach Broadcasting Corporation purchased KOLE from Citygate Media in 2008; at the time, KOLE's format consisted mostly of syndicated conservative talk shows.

 In 2016, One Point Media, a company owned by Torey Doucette, filed to purchase KOLE from Birach for $400,000, but no deal was ever consummated.
 The station was damaged in Hurricane Harvey when flooding swamped the transmitter site.

+In February 2026, the station switched to classic country, focusing on songs and artists from the 1990s.